Sebastian-Griesbach/Improving-Policy-Conditioned-Value-Functions/README.md

 See thesis for details on individual methods.

 ## Documentation
 The Reinforcement Learning parts of the code, and some other bits, are documented with DocStrings in the code.
-If a interface exists the purpose of all functions are documented within the interface.
+If an interface exists, the purpose of all functions are documented within the interface.
 Specific subclasses are only documented in their general purpose or when a sufficient difference exists.